EP250207b is not a collapsar fast X-ray transient. Is it due to a compact object merger?: Discussion

 Finally, we also briefly consider as host of \fxt~the galaxy marked with a "N" in Fig.~\ref{fig:hst} that lies in projection to the North of the candidate host lenticular galaxy.
-We derived the redshift from its MUSE spectrum.
+Using the Legacy Survey (\citealt{dey2019}) magnitude converted to Vega mag and correcting for Galactic extinction we have R = 23.7 at a separation of 5.8” with respect to the FXT.
+This leads to chance association probability of 32\% for the galaxy.
+Even though this is thus a likely chance alignment, we derived the redshift from its MUSE spectrum.
 Two clear emission lines are found at observed wavelengths of 8132.2$\pm0.3$ and 8138.6$\pm$0.4\AA.
 The wavelengths of these lines are consistent with those of the [OII] doublet at a redshift of $z=2.1824$.
 If \fxt\, and its counterpart are in fact associated with this galaxy, the offset of the optical counterpart to the centre of this galaxy of $\approx$5.78\arcsec\ corresponds to an offset of about 50~kpc in projection, still consistent with the distribution of offsets found for short GRBs (see references above) but inconsistent with the cumulative distribution for long GRBs (\citealt{2016ApJ...817..144B}).
 The observed peak absolute magnitude in the $r^\prime$-band would become $-21.7$, near the bright-end of the short GRB distribution (see Fig.~\ref{fig:kann}) and the average X-ray luminosity at the EP-WXT discovery $L_{{\textrm X}}=2\times 10^{49}$~\lum\, for this higher redshift.
 The radio $L_{3.06~\textrm{GHz}}$ would become $\approxlt 3\times 10^{40}$~\lum, or $\approxlt 9\times 10^{30}$~\lum\,Hz$^{-1}$.
 These values for the radio luminosity are in line with those found for other short GRBs (see e.g.~figure 13 in \citealt{2021ApJ...906..127F}).
 However, the peak X-ray luminosity in this case becomes too high to be a magnetar-powered FXT and we must be observing the jet-related prompt X-ray emission.
 Concluding, even if the galaxy marked "N" is the host galaxy, this EP-discovered FXT can be explained as due to a merger driven event and not as a collapsar-driven event.